 Stroke Recovery

-UC San Diego Health takes a comprehensive approach to arm, and leg dysfunction following a stroke or brain injury.
+UC San Diego Health takes a comprehensive approach to arm and leg dysfunction following a stroke or brain injury.

 After a Stroke

-Stroke Affects Function
+How Stroke Affects Long-Term Movement

 Surgery and Treatment

-Personal Treatment Plan
+Personalized Treatment Plan

 Our specialists work with you to develop the most effective plan for restoring function.
 To determine the best course of treatment, we: